 Not been paid for Freelance work?
 Taking Positive Action

 The starting point for any actions to recover what is owed is to examine the agreement you had at outset.

 Hopefully, there was some form of contract on which you have provided your services before starting the work.

-Normally within any terms of service, there are payment terms and those will provide the backbone of any recovery action therein.
+Normally within any terms of service, there are payment terms of 30 days that will provide the backbone of any recovery action therein.

-If the terms of your invoice have now expired, go ahead and resend that invoice with a polite note with it.
-Following up invoices is perfectly acceptable as any Freelancer that has not been paid for Freelance work should do.
+If the terms of your invoice have now expired, go ahead and resend that invoice with a polite note.

-Things do not get lost in the e-mail so may be worth getting sent and read receipt to put on file as proof of delivery.
+It may be worth requesting read receipts to put on a file as proof of delivery.

 This can come in very handy further down the line if the client claims they never received the invoice.
 Sounds ridiculous but believe it, this happens every day without fail.